allenai/allennlp-guide/chapters/part2/representing-text-as-features.md

 2. Tokens → Ids
 3. Ids → Vectors

-First two are data processing, last step is in the *model*.
+The first two steps are data processing, while the last step is a modeling operation.
 Of these three steps, only the last step has learnable parameters.
-There are certainly decisions to be made in the first two steps that affect model performance, but they do not typically have learnable parameters that you want to train with backprop on your final task.
+There are certainly decisions to be made in the first two steps that affect model performance, but they do not typically have learnable parameters that you want to train with backpropagation on your final task.

 This separation means that what originally looked like a simple problem (representing text as features) actually needs coordination between two very different pieces of code: a `DatasetReader`, that performs the first two steps, and a `Model`, that performs the last step.